-The National Board of Osteopathic Medical Examiners (NBOME) is an independent, nongovernmental, not-for-profit organization whose mission is to protect the public by providing the means to assess competencies for osteopathic medicine and related health care professions.
+The National Board of Osteopathic Medical Examiners (NBOME) is an independent, nongovernmental, nonprofit organization whose mission is to protect the public by providing the means to assess competencies for osteopathic medicine and related health care professions.
 The NBOME develops and administers a number of osteopathically distinct examinations, most notably the COMLEX-USA (Comprehensive Osteopathic Medical Licensing Examination of the United States), which is accepted for medical licensure in all 50 of the United States and other licensing jurisdictions.
 Visit NBOME.org for more information.

 Renee Cree, Director for Communications, NBOME